Malaysia to go to polls on Nov. 19 | Politics

 Malaysia to go to polls on Nov.
 19

 Malaysia will hold a general election on Nov.
-19, its election commission said on Thursday, in a contest that the ruling graft-tainted party hopes would strengthen its hold on power.
-Prime Minister Ismail Sabri Yaakob dissolved parliament on Oct.
-10th and called for snap polls, saying an election would end years of political instability.
+19, its election commission said on Thursday, in a contest that the ruling graft-tainted party hopes will strengthen its hold on power.
+The United Malays National Organisation (UMNO) may have the edge in next month's election as the opposition is in disarray, and as turnout is expected to be lower due to voter apathy and the ongoing monsoon season, analysts say.

 - Country: